Cadons/libtusclient/README.md

 ### Prerequisites

 Before you begin, ensure that the following tools are installed on your system:
-•	CMake: This project uses CMake as the build system.
+- **CMake**: This project uses CMake as the build system.
 Install it if you don’t have it.
-•	Vcpkg: We use Vcpkg to manage dependencies like curl.
+- **Vcpkg**: We use Vcpkg to manage dependencies like curl.
 If you don’t have it, install it by following Vcpkg’s installation guide.
-•	libcurl: The C++ client relies on libcurl for HTTP requests.
-Make sure it’s available on your system.
+- **Python**: Python is required for Vcpkg to work correctly.
+Make sure you have Python installed on your system.
+- **Pip**: Ensure you have pip installed on your system to install the required Python packages.
+- **Git**: Git is required to clone the repository and manage the source code.

 ### Steps to Install
 1. Clone the repository: